| | | |

 Milk is added to the roux for the macaroni and cheese sauce.

-• Remove from the heat and add all of the grated cheese.
+• Remove from the heat and add the shredded cheeses.
 Stir to blend.

 4 kinds of cheese are added to the sauce for next-level mac and cheese.

 • Combine the macaroni with the sauce and stir to blend.
-If too thick, thin with extra milk.
+If too thick, thin with some of the reserved pasta cooking water or additional milk.

 Next level mac and cheese in a serving bowl, ready to enjoy.